crcn/browsertap/2.0/README.md

 - drag & drop native applications to app -> upload & run them in the cloud.
   - Requires apps to be sandboxed, or identify where settings are stored.
   - need to Identify what architecture the app supports.
   - Maybe use some sort of puppet script for this.
+- ability to share VM - screenhero style.